MOACChain/MOACMask/README.md

 - Use moac-link to provide outside link with MOAC explorer for displaying account info.
 - Connect with https://moacwalletonline.com instead of infurno.io to provide online services.

-MOACMask is a software for users to manage accounts on MOAC chain, for sites to easily propose actions to users, and for users to coherently review actions before approving them.
+MoacMask is a software for users to manage accounts, for sites to easily propose actions to users, and for users to coherently review actions before approving them.
 We build on this rapidly evolving set of protocols with the goal of empowering the most people to the greatest degree, and aspire to continuously evolve our offering to pursue that goal.

 ## Developing Compatible Dapps